Git Ops Workshop

 kubectl apply -f ./namespace/argocd/repository/argocd.Repository.yaml -n argocd

-Your forked repository is now visible in the ArgoCD web ui.
+Your forked repository is now visible within ArgoCD.

 Setup application